-Off course, in Canada there are huge variations on this figure, depending on which city or province you live in, for example each province has its own minimum wage and some more remote areas will offer high wages to encourage skilled workers.
+Of course, in Canada, as with the UK, there are huge variations on this figure, depending on which city or province you live in, for example, each province has its own minimum wage and some more remote areas will offer high wages to encourage skilled workers.
 Also, many expats who are transferred to Canada for work are in industries such as mining, technology and manufacturing, which all pay well.
 You will need to bear in mind the higher gender salary gap in Canada which has already been mentioned.

 Bills and Household Items

 When it comes to consumer goods, you can expect to pay more in Canada.
 Many food items are imported and your weekly shopping bill will go up.
 However, if you try to buy local – Canada has a huge agriculture industry – from Canadian fruit and veg to Canadian wine, you can keep costs down.
-The good news is that eating out, on average, is slightly cheaper than in the UK.
+Eating out in Canada is variable to that in the UK.